rongtianjie/dcraw_py/README.md

     - if `path` is defined, the `infile` do not have to containe the whole file path.
 The script will automatically search all the files under `path` matches the `path` including the subfolders.
 If there are multiple files match the keyword, the script will launch a choosen selection prompt.

     - if `path` is not defined (default None), the `infile` should be the absolute path or relative path to the script.

+- **path** (str) - The root path of all the image files.
+This parameter has 2 functions:

+    - It can be used in the searching for the absolute file path, including the input image and dark frame.

+    - The images used for bad pixel removal will be randomly selected from this folder.

+- **suffix** (str) - The suffix for the image file. ".RAF" for Fujifilm cameras.

 - **use_rawpy_postprocessing** (bool) - Whether use rawpy built-in postprocessing.